Tavistock

 There are a several good villages in the Tavistock area like Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove.

-There are a number of towns near Tavistock including Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton.
+The area around Tavistock boasts some of the best towns including Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton.

 Places near Tavistock feature a number of interesting airports including Exeter Airport.